Ugrasena

 Ugrasena (उग्रसेन) is a character mentioned in the Hindu epic, Mahabharata.
-He is the King of Mathura, a kingdom that was established by the Vrishni tribes from the Yadavamsha clan.
+He is the King of Mathura, a kingdom that was established by the Vrishni tribes from the Yadava clan.
 His son Kamsa was a cousin of Krishna's mother, Devaki.
 King Ugrasena was overthrown by Kamsa, and was sentenced to life in prison, along with Kamsa's cousin, Devaki, and her husband, Vasudeva.
 Krishna reinstalled Ugrasena as the ruler of Mathura once more after defeating his wicked uncle.

 History

+Ugrasena is believed to be the king of Dvārakā and maternal grandfather of Krishna.

 According to the Puranas, Kamsa issued an order for the execution of his own father once he grew paranoid of the valour of Krishna and Balarama in Mathura, observing them slay wild elephants that he had released for their murder.
 He ordered his father to be thrown in the river Kalindi, bound hand and foot.
 This was among the many reasons that would lead to his nephew slaying him.

 Krishna treated Ugrasena with honour upon his prestigious welcome and reception to the city of Mathura:

 O king, informed of your intention I say that you are the king of Mathura.
 Do not make it otherwise.
 O king, I will confer upon you your proper share in the land and gift.
 As I did with the other kings I had kept your share in reserve beforehand, one hundred thousandth portion without any ornaments or raiment.
 O king, get upon your white car adorned with gold, umbrella, fans, flags and celestial ornaments.
 And wearing your crown of sunny lustre govern the city of Mathura, delightedly with your sons and grand-sons, defeat your enemies and multiply the Bhoja race.
 The king of gods, the holder of thunder-bolt sent, for Ananta and Shouri, celestial ornaments and raiments.
 From the thousand jars of gold coins reserved for the citizens of Mathura in that ceremony of installation the king of gods has ordered that one thousand should be given to each of the panegyrists and bards, one hundred to each old man, prostitute and other men and ten thousand to each of the Yadavas, Vikadru and others who live with the king Ugrasena.